 As the knee joint wears down over time, some people find that this causes pinching in the nerves that run past the knee.

 Specialists use computer technology to visualize where the bones compress the nerve.
 They then relieve the pinched nerve by moving it out of the way.
 This nonsurgical technique alleviates pressure and reduces pain.

 Unloader knee brace

-Arthritis in the knee often affects the inside portion of the knee.
-This can lead to uneven wear and causes a person’s knees to wobble when they are walking.
+Arthritis in the knee often affects the inside of the joint, which can lead to uneven wear and tear.
+It can also cause a person’s knees to wobble when they are walking.

-Hyaluronic acid is a natural lubricant that supports the fluid of healthy joints and eases movement.
-Viscosupplementation involves a doctor injecting hyaluronic acid into the knee joint between the bones.
+Hyaluronic acid is a natural lubricant that supports the fluid in healthy joints and eases movement.
+Viscosupplementation is a procedure in which a doctor injects hyaluronic acid into the knee joint between the bones.

-This relieves pain and can improve a person’s range of movement.
-Treatments last around 6 months, according to Johns Hopkins Medicine.
+This relieves pain and can improve the range of movement.
+Treatments last around 6 months.

-If a doctor recommends knee replacement surgery, then Medicare should cover the costs.
-Part A and B pay for different inpatient costs, and Part B accounts for outpatient procedures, aftercare, and consultations.
+If a doctor recommends knee replacement surgery, Medicare should cover the costs.
+Parts A and B pay for different inpatient costs, and Part B pays for outpatient procedures, aftercare, and consultations.

 Different out-of-pocket expenses apply for each part.
-An individual should check with Medicare to ensure they understand their out-of-pocket costs for a specific procedure.
+A person should check with Medicare to be sure that they understand the out-of-pocket costs before scheduling any procedure.